- Gut Fix 101

 Infant Formula Statistics

-Consult your national statistics regarding infant formula use including home made infant formulas.
-Replacement formula may have been a widespread practice (industrialized products) as early as 1910.
+Worldwide 59% of children are formula fed.
 Adverse health effects can be generational.
 Healthy microbiota is passed from mother to infant via breastfeeding including crucial early bifido colonization.
-Today formula makers are restricted from making similar benefit claims.
+Today most formula makers are restricted from making similar benefit claims.

 WHO guidelines.